python-trio/asyncclick/docs/advanced.rst

         for entry in obj.db.query(...):
             click.echo(entry)

+There is also a :meth:`~click.Context.with_async_resource` method if the resource must be used asynchronously.

 If the resource isn't a context manager, usually it can be wrapped in one using something from :mod:`contextlib`.
 If that's not possible, use the context's :meth:`~click.Context.call_on_close` method to register a